-MissionInterim’s mission is to provide services and affordable housing, supporting members of our community with mental illness in building productive and satisfying lives.
+Interim, Inc. provides services and affordable housing, supporting members of our community with mental illness to build productive and satisfying lives.

 Interim, Inc. provides services and affordable housing for members of our community with mental illness, helping them to build productive and satisfying lives.
 Interim’s current project is to renovate five one-bedroom apartments in Salinas to provide permanent affordable housing for very-low-income people with psychiatric disabilities.
 The Catalyst Apartments were built in 1990 as a joint project with Interim and the Housing Authority of Monterey County, consisting of 17 one-bedroom apartments.
 In 2018, the Housing Authority decided to sell their five units, which are located in a freestanding building at the Catalyst complex.
 Interim bought these units with the plan to do major (and necessary) renovations, making them more comfortable, safe and energy-efficient, with the ability to use them as permanent affordable housing for very-low-income people with disabilities.